 - Tasting the local gourmet specialities of Piedmont

-- Medieval villagers with genuine architecture
+- Medieval villages with genuine architecture

 - Distant views of snow-capped Maritime Alps